EasyJet: Expansion and acquisitions

 In March 1998, EasyJet purchased a 40% stake in Swiss charter airline TEA Basle for three million Swiss francs.
 The airline was renamed EasyJet Switzerland and commenced franchise services on 1 April 1999, having relocated its headquarters to Geneva Airport.
 Geneva was EasyJet's first new base outside the United Kingdom.
-In 2002, rival airline Go Fly was purchased for £374 million; the airline inherited three new bases from Go, at Bristol Airport, East Midlands Airport and London Stansted Airport; the acquisition of Go almost doubled the number of Boeing 737-300 aircraft in the EasyJet fleet.
+In 2002, rival airline Go Fly was purchased for £374 million; EasyJet inherited three new bases from Go, at Bristol Airport, East Midlands Airport and London Stansted Airport.
+The acquisition of Go almost doubled the number of Boeing 737-300 aircraft in the EasyJet fleet.

 In 2002, the airline opened its base at Gatwick Airport.
 Between 2003 and 2007, it opened additional bases in Germany, France, Italy, and Spain, establishing a presence in continental Europe.
 By 2007, EasyJet was claiming to be operating more flights per day than any other European airline.

 On 25 October 2007, EasyJet purchased the entire share capital of GB Airways from the Bland Group.
 This acquisition was valued at £103.5 million, and was used by the airline to expand its operations at Gatwick, and to establish a base at Manchester Airport.

 In June 2011, the airline opened its eleventh British base – at London Southend Airport, offering flights to Alicante, Amsterdam, Barcelona, Belfast, Faro, Málaga, Jersey, Palma de Mallorca and Ibiza.

 In July 2017, EasyJet announced it would open a new European headquarters in Austria to enable it to operate after Brexit.

 On 28 October 2017, EasyJet announced it would lease 25 former Air Berlin A320 aircraft to operate across EasyJet Europe's network, under its European AOC.
 Several of these aircraft were based at Berlin-Tegel Airport, before its closure.
 These aircraft have subsequently been transferred to Berlin-Brandenburg Airport.
 Previously EasyJet had only operated from Berlin-Schönefeld Airport and Berlin-Tegel Airport, where EasyJet had taken over some of Air Berlin's old services.